mgechev/angular-aop/README.md

 The definition of that service doesn't differ from the usual service definition.

-Let's look closer to the `args` argument of the logging service.
+Let's look closer at the `args` argument of the logging service.
 It has few properties which we use for logging:

 * exception - `Error` object thrown inside the method to which the aspect was applied.